Factorizations of diffeomorphisms of compact surfaces with boundary: Right position

 Associated to a right position is the set $H(\pos) := \{[v,v'] \subset \mon(\gamma) \ | \ v,v' \in \pos\}$.
 We denote these segments by $h_{v,v'}$, or, if only a single endpoint is required, simply use $h_v$ to denote a subarc starting from $v$ and extending as long as the context requires.
 In this case direction of extension along $\mon(\gamma)$ will be clear from context.

-Right position can thus be thought of as a way of decomposing the image $\mon(\gamma)$ into `horizontal' segments $H(\pos)$, separated by the points $\pos$ (Figure \ref{fig_rp_example_1}).
+Right position can thus be thought of as a way of decomposing the image $\mon(\gamma)$ into `horizontal' segments $H(\pos)$, separated by the points $\pos$ (Figure~\ref{fig_rp_example_1}).
 Note that for any right-veering $\mon$, and any properly embedded arc $\gamma$, $(\mon, \gamma)$ has a trivial right position consisting of the points $\partial(\gamma)$, and so there is a single horizontal segment $h_{c,c'} = \mon(\gamma)$.
 Of course if $I$ is nonempty, there are $2^{|I|} - 1$ non-trivial right positions.
-Intuitively, the points in $\pos$ play a role analogous to the initial (boundary) points of the arc, allowing us to localize the global `right'ness of an arc image though the decomposition into horizontal segments (this will be made more precise further on in the paper).
+Intuitively, the points in $\pos$ play a role analogous to the boundary points of the arc, allowing us to localize the global `right'ness of an arc image though the decomposition into horizontal segments.

 We are interested in using right position to compare \emph{pairs} of arcs; the idea being that, if $\mon$ is positive, we expect to be able to view any pair of horizontal segments as either unrelated, or as belonging to the `same' horizontal segment.